Cognigy/Documentation/docs/en/docs/live-agent/settings/attachments.md

 When the file has been uploaded, you can view and download this file directly from the chat.

+!!! note "File Upload Plugin"
-!!!
-Note When using a Webchat Endpoint, you need to to use the [File Upload plugin](https://github.com/Cognigy/WebchatPlugins/tree/master/plugins/file-upload).
+    When using a Webchat Endpoint, you also need to to use the [File Upload plugin](https://github.com/Cognigy/WebchatPlugins/tree/master/plugins/file-upload).

 ## How to download an Attachment

 To download an attachment within Live Agent, this can be done either in a conversation or the Attachments page.

-**Note: Use tabs here (like in the OData page)**

-(Attachments page)
+=== "Attachment Page"

     1. Go to Live Agent.
     2. On the left side of the screen, select **Settings**.
     3. Go to **Attachments**.
     4. Go to the file you want to download.
     5. In the **ACTIONS** column, click **Download**.

     The file will be opened in a new tab of your browser.
 Click on your file to save it to your local device.

-(Conversation)
+=== "Conversation Page"

+    1. Go to Live Agent.
+    2. On the left side of the screen, select **Conversations**.
+    3. In the **Inboxes** column, select an Inbox.
+    4. Select your conversation.
+    5. Find the attachment in the conversation, click **Download**.

+    The file will be opened in a new tab of your browser.
+Click on your file to save it to your local device.

 ## How to delete an Attachment